moondance-labs/tanssi-docs/learn/tanssi/templates.md

 ## Introduction {: #introduction }

-Initialize a new repository and start building a new ContainerChain from scratch can be a daunting prospect, but, fortunately, Tanssi includes templates that help developers to jumpstart the process and benefit in some aspects, such as:
+Building a new ContainerChain from scratch can be a daunting prospect.
+Fortunately, thanks to the [Appchain development framework](/learn/framework/overview){target=_blank} used by Tanssi,  developers can leverage some pre-bundled templates that helps them jumpstart the process and benefit in some aspects, such as:

 - **Head start** - templates provide a starting point for your project, saving significant time and effort by providing a basic structure and a set of tested and ready-to-use functionalities.
 It allows developers to accelerate the construction of prototypes or minimum viable products (MVPs) and reduce the time to market